POBOROJO/PROJECTS-100XDEVS/README.md

-This is the class work
+This is the class work of yt practice in tailwind